Public Sector in Dominica

 Public Sector Policies and Reforms

-Dominica has implemented various policies and reforms to enhance public sector efficiency, transparency, and service delivery.
+Dominica has implemented various policies and reforms to enhance the efficiency, transparency, and service delivery of the public sector.

 The Finance Administration Act No. 4 of 1994 governs government procurement in Dominica.
 For large projects, procurement for government agencies is centralized, with tenders submitted to government tender boards.
 However, assessments have indicated that the domestic public procurement system faces challenges related to efficiency and transparency, necessitating ongoing reforms.